exakat/exakat/docs/Rules.rst

 ####################

-Switch the if then structures to reduce the amount of conditions to read.
+Nested conditions may be written another way, and reduce the amount of code.

+Nested conditions are equivalent to a `&&` condition.
+As such, they may be switched.
+When one of the condition has no explicit else, then it is lighter to write it as the first condition.
+This way, it is written once, and not repeated.

 .. code-block:: php